BhagyaAmarasinghe/ImageLab/README.md

 # ImageLab
-Machine learning supported web-base image labelling tool for researcher.
+Machine learning supported web-base image labelling tool for researchers.
 It is a family of frequently updated, easy to use, and powerful software packages for acquisition and analysis of gel and blot images.

 Installation Guide: